Create a payment mandate

 }'

-If the mandate creation request is successful, you will get back the ID of the mandate, the ID of the user on the mandate and the resource_token.
+If the mandate creation request is successful, the response contains the id of the mandate, the id of the user on the mandate and the resource_token.

 {